xiix0/scam/README.md

-The abuse of greatness is when it disjoins remorse from power.
+The naked truth of it is, I have no shirt.
-		-- William Shakespeare, "Julius Caesar"
+		-- William Shakespeare, "Love's Labour's Lost"